 If incentive stock options are exercised and sold in the same calendar year, then it’s a disqualifying disposition.
 Early sales of ISOs are only taxed in the regular tax system.
 But if the shares are kept, you’ll want to track your AMT carryforward credit and dual cost basis.

-AMT exemptions and phaseouts
+AMT exemptions and phaseouts in 2026

-- AMT exemptions: $90,100 for single filers and $140,200 for joint filers.
+- AMT exemptions: $90,100 for single filers and $140,200 for joint filers

-- Income phaseout ranges: $500,000 to $680,350 for single filers and $1,000,000 to $1,280,400 for joint filers.
+- Income phaseout ranges: $500,000 to $680,350 for single filers and $1,000,000 to $1,280,400 for joint filers

 - AMT tax rates: 26% for AMT-taxable income under $244,500; then 28% (all filers, except married filing separately)